meteor/meteor/client/basic/sections/pubsub.md

 });
 ```

+Inside the publish function, `this.userId` is the current logged-in user's
+`_id`, which can be useful for filtering collections so that certain
+documents are visible only to certain users.
+If the logged-in user changes
+for a particular client, the publish function will be automatically rerun
+with the new `userId`, so the new user will not have access to any
+documents that were meant only for the previous user.

 {{> autoApiBox "Meteor.subscribe"}}

-The client asks the server for data by using Meteor.subscribe.
-You can
-access any data you have subscribed to by using [`collection.find`](#find) on
+Clients call `Meteor.subscribe` to express interest in document
+collections published by the server.
+Clients can further filter these
+collections of documents by calling [`collection.find(query)`](#find).
-the client.
-Whenever data contained in a subsription is changed on the server,
+Whenever any data that was accessed by a publish function changes on the
+server, the publish function is automatically rerun and the updated
-the changes are automatically pushed to the client.
+document collections are pushed to the subscribed client.

 The `onReady` callback is called with no arguments when the server has sent all
 of the initial data for the subsription.
 The `onError` callback is called with a
 [`Meteor.Error`](#meteor_error) if the subscription fails or is terminated by
-the server.
+the server. <!-- XXX It would be better to have one Node-style callback -->

 `Meteor.subscribe` returns a subscription handle, which is an object with the
 following methods: